saylordotorg/course_bio307/Unit06.md

+---
+layout: default
+title: "BIO307: Microbiology"
+course_description: "An examination of how to understand microorganisms, including their taxonomy and identification, chemistry and metabolism, growth, reproduction, and genetic characteristics.
+Particular emphasis on the common organisms that cause human disease, including bacteria, fungi, protozoa and helminthes, and viruses.
+next: ../Unit07
+previous: ../Unit05
+---
 **Unit 6: Fungi** <span id="6"></span>
 *Mycology, or the study of fungi, focuses on a diverse set of eukaryotic organisms that range from microscopic single-cells to large mushrooms.